DrPaulaEkene/Simple-chart-visualization-using-python/README.md

 Coding was done on Spyder.

 Care to contribute?
-You are welcome to contribute by contributing codes, reporting bugs,make suggestions and add documentation
+You are welcome to contribute by contributing codes, reporting bugs,making suggestions and adding documentation